Contact Information

 Bio

-Carol R. Rinke has been on the faculty of Marist College since 2013, where she is passionate about preparing future educators for today’s classrooms.
+Carol R. Rinke is Professor of Science and Mathematics Education and Assistant Provost for Student Success.
 A former science and math teacher in New York City and beyond, she returned to graduate school to study the challenges of recruiting and retaining educators in hard-to-staff classrooms.
-She currently teaches courses in Science, Technology, Engineering and Mathematics (STEM) methods which partner with local schools and community organizations to develop authentic learning experiences.
+Dr. Rinke teaches interactive courses in STEM methods that partner with local schools and community organizations to develop applied and authentic learning experiences.
 Dr. Rinke also maintains an active research agenda, exploring the intersection of the personal and the professional in teachers’ career trajectories.
-Dr. Rinke is the author or editor of over 20 articles and three books on teacher career development over the professional lifespan.
+Dr. Rinke is the author or editor of 3 books, 24 journal articles, and 5 book chapters on teacher career development over the professional lifespan.
+She is also Co-PI for a Spencer Foundation educational research grant.

 Education